Bio-Prime/documentation/docs/index.md

 "Sequence" is also not among obligatory data for TaqProbes.

-A document can be added as an appendix to the primer data (i.e. the information sheet provided by the manufacturer).
+A document can be added as an appendix to the primer data (e.g. the information sheet provided by the manufacturer).

 ## Editing Primer Data

-After accessing primer data by opening the primer details (described in the "Access to primer data library" section), the user can edit data such as amount available, analysis and comment on the right side of the page by clicking on the bar and then clicking "Save".
+After accessing primer data by opening the primer details (described in the "Access to Primer Data Library" section), the user can edit data such as amount available, analysis and comment on the right side of the page by clicking on the bar and then clicking "Save".

 ![edit0](./edit0.png)